DGAP-Public Voting Rights: TAG Immobilien AG (english) () | aktiencheck.de

 3. Details of person subject to the notification obligation

-Name: City and country of registered office: Capital Income Builder Wilmington, Delaware United States of America (USA)
+Name: City and country of registered office: The Capital Companies, Inc. Los Angeles United States of America (USA)

 4. Names of shareholder(s) holding directly 3% or more voting rights, if different from 3.